aws-amplify/amplify-codegen-ui/CONTRIBUTING.md

 ### Icons

 The built-in iconset is genereted with `packages/scripts/generateBuiltInIconset.js`.
-When icons are added or removed from `@aws-amplify/ui-react` run the script to update the icons supported in codegen.
+When icons are added or removed from `@aws-amplify/ui-react` run `npm run iconset` from the root of the repo to update the icons supported in codegen.